MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/debug-JavaScript-code.md

 ### 3. Debug from Windows

 1. Use the Windows app and open a model-driven app.
-1. Open the Edge browser and navigate to `edge://inspect`.
+1. Open the Microsoft Edge browser and navigate to `edge://inspect`.

    a.
 Use the **Connect to a remote Windows device** section and connect to `http://localhost:50080`.
-It'll take a few seconds to connect, but you should see the organization URL.
+It takes a few seconds to connect, but you should see the organization URL.

    :::image type="content" source="media/devtools-configuration-for-windows.png" alt-text="Inspect in the DevTools screen":::